trezor/trezor-suite/packages/styles/README.md

 ### Dynamic conditional styles

-There is plenty of options how to conditional dynamic styling.
+There is plenty of options for conditional dynamic styling.
 First and simplest approach is to use plain inline condition, useful when you need to modify just one property.

 ```tsx
 type MyButtonStyleProps = {